DESTINATIONS

 How to Get to the Kiso Valley

-The region has long been a hidden gem among the highlights of Nagano yet in recent years, an increasing number of international visitors has discovered the beauty of the Nakasendo Trail and its historic ‘shukubamachi’.
-As one of five major ‘highways’ during the Edo Period (1603 to 1868), the Nakasendo was largely used to transport people including feudal lords and their families between Kyoto and Edo – now called Tokyo.
+The region has long been a hidden gem in Central Japan, yet in recent years, an increasing number of international visitors has discovered the beauty of the Nakasendo Trail and its historic post towns.
+As one of five major “highways” during the Edo Period (1603 to 1868), the Nakasendo was largely used to transport people including feudal lords and their families between Kyoto and Edo – now called Tokyo.

 kiso-tsumago-nakasendo

-A long the route, sixty-nine ‘shukubamachi’ towns were established to monitor and tax traffic on the road and provide services including accommodation and supplies.
-Today, the Kiso Valley is home to the best preserved of those towns including Narai, Magone and Tsumago while larger shukubmachi including Kiso-Fukushima have retained much of their character while developing into more functional modern towns.
+A long the route, sixty-nine post towns, known in Japanese as “shukubamachi,” were established to monitor and tax traffic on the road and provide services including accommodation and supplies.
+Today, the Kiso Valley is home to the best preserved of those towns including Narai, Magome and Tsumago while larger shukubmachi including Kiso-Fukushima and Nakatsugawa have developed into more modern towns but still retain much of their original character.

 kiso-tsumago-nakasendo